modulo1/vcore3-duet/CONTRIBUTING.md

 ;; here's a related configuration section (e.g. heater+sensor)
 ;M88888 P"and more code"

+;; sequential command blocks
+;;; that are necessary for a particular configuration section ;M11111 A"totally fake gcode block" V11 C"should group togather" ;; like this
+;;; think pairing fans or thermistors and inputs

+;; whereas blocks that are relevant, but not
+;;; necessarily related
+;M7777777 C"and here's the gcode"

+;; don't need to be grouped together

 ; and we start a new configuration block ;
 ;; and so on and so forth
 ```